KnowOneActual/Gene_crop_images/readme.md

 # Gene Photo Crop Project beta V7

+ A work in progess...

-A project to batch crop a folder of photos as using the MacOS and open source tools
+A project to batch crop a folder of photos using the MacOS and open source tools

+in the pipeline a python script or GoLang

 ##